arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 //Right(User(221))
 ```

-But now, remember that all instances already defined in Λrrow can be looked up globally!!
-That means that whenever asking for a typeclass you can ask for a default value that'll be looked up globally based on its type:
+Passing the instance in every function call seems like a burden.
+But, remember that all instances already defined in Λrrow can be looked up globally!!
+That means that whenever asking for any instance you can ask for a default value that'll be looked up globally based on its type:

 ```kotlin:ank
 import arrow.data.*